 As a result of ‘over-inspiration’, it is becoming increasingly difficult for consumers to pull the trigger and complete a purchase; they feel hesitant to commit, delaying decisions in order to shop around and undergo comparative product research.
 This is having a detrimental impact on home retailers, who have to work even harder and allocate more resources to satisfy any customer concerns and get those deals across the line.

 In order to overcome this, a personalized approach is key.
-By incorporating a 3D planning solution, such as HomeByMe for Home Retailers, retailers can provide unique experiences that support consumers from the very initial research stage, through to the in-store experience and, finally, completing their purchase.
+By incorporating a 3D planning solution, such as HomeByMe Furniture and Decor Planner, retailers can provide unique experiences that support consumers from the very initial research stage, through to the in-store experience and, finally, completing their purchase.
 With the ability to enter their exact measurements, users can quickly generate personalized product set recommendations that provide helpful references and inspiration, alongside access to expansive digital product catalogs.
 All designs can then be viewed in hyper-realistic 3D renderings that can be downloaded, displaying a true to life representation of how products will integrate into the user’s own home.

 3D planning solutions also enable consumers and retailers alike to leverage the expertise of in-store staff to provide professional guidance and validation, with user profiles that allow for designs to be accessed from any location.
 This is in addition to thousands of in-built design rules, which incorporate guidance from professional bodies such as the NKBA for the highest quality designs, flagging any design conflicts or errors immediately to the user.
 When in-store, consumers can then carry out further due diligence, they can touch and feel furnishings, or try out appliances and electronics, for further reassurance ahead of making a purchase.